WFAA: Gannett/Tegna ownership

 On August 5, 2014, Gannett announced that it would split its broadcast and print media properties into separate publicly traded companies.
 Once the corporate separation was finalized on June 29, 2015, WFAA became part of Tegna, which was structured as the legal successor of the old Gannett and assumed ownership of the original company's non-publishing assets (including the broadcasting unit and most of its digital media properties); the Gannett Company, meanwhile, was re-established as a new company absolved of all existing debt that retained its predecessor's newspapers (including the company's flagship publication, USA Today) and select digital assets not acquired by Tegna.

 On September 25, 2020, WFAA would gain a sister station when Tegna acquired KMPX (channel 29, now KFAA-TV) from Estrella Media which airs its Estrella TV network over that station.
 The sale was completed on November 20 with KMPX moving most of its internal operations days later into WFAA's Communications Center Studios on Young Street.
 While KMPX retained its Estrella TV affiliation, the signal is used to provide a full-market high definition simulcast of WFAA's main channel (which remains on VHF channel 8) for those who only have a UHF antenna.
 The deal also includes a five-year affiliation agreement between Estrella and Tegna, as well as an option for Estrella to purchase WFAA's VHF license.

 If the five-year agreement to sell the station to Estrella is carried out in full, Estrella would purchase the license and transmitter assets of WFAA, and the two stations would swap physical channels, with WFAA then taking KMPX's FCC facility ID and in technicality, KMPX moving to the channel 8 facility ID established in 1949.

-In September 2024, Tegna announced that it had signed a deal with the Dallas Mavericks to move the team's local broadcasts to its television stations.
-Most Mavericks games will air on KFAA-TV, which became an independent station and concurrently changed its call letters from KMPX; the Estrella TV programming moved to its second digital subchannel.
-In addition, around 15 games will be simulcast on WFAA.